 We asked two Kaiser Permanente pediatricians for suggestions on how to minimize Halloween’s negative after-effects.
 Here are some ideas they’ve used with their own kids:

 Moderation in all things: The eating habits that kids develop now will shape their relationship with food for the rest of their lives.
-Do your children a favor by teaching them the value of self-kids_sugar_consumptioncontrol.
+Do your children a favor by teaching them the value of self-control.

 “Tonight at dinner, talk with your kids about sugar, candy, excess and moderation,” said Vacaville pediatrician Kate Land.
 “How does eating too much candy make them feel?
 Can they learn how to stop after just one or two pieces?”